Thursday, June 26, 2008

 Night before surgery, you tell me you’re scared,

 really scared.
-Through six years’
+Through four years’

-friendship and more hospital admits
+friendship and more health scares

 than I can count, I’ve never heard